 San Jose City College Scholarships

-Click here for dates and information on Fall 2016 SAP workshops.
+Click here for in-person Spring 2017 workshop dates and other information

-Students on denied status due to not making Satisfactory Academic Progress will be required to attend a SAP workshop in order to submit an appeal.
+Students not making Satisfactory Academic Progress will be required to attend a SAP workshop in order to submit an appeal.

 Get help applying for financial aid.

 All students who are interested in participating in the Federal Work Study program, and have not yet done so at SJCC must attend an orientation.

 Click here to sign up for a FWS Orientation

 Takeo Kubo, Director